 Dr. Arthur Caliandro joined the staff in 1967, and was appointed Marble’s fifth Senior Minister upon Dr. Peale’s retirement in 1984.
 He soon expanded Marble’s ministries, installing women in powerful church positions, initiating the Partnership of Faith to strengthen ties between Protestant, Catholic, Jewish and Muslim communities, and leading the church in prayer vigils for peace.
 Dr. Caliandro is remembered for his endearing personal sermons.
 He retired in January 2009, after 42 years of faithful service.

 Dr. Michael B. Brown was installed as Senior Minister in February 2009.
-Dedicated to Marble’s legacy of acceptance and outreach, Dr. Brown expanded the church’s ministry worldwide via interactive technology.
-On Sundays he had online worshippers tune in from over forty states and over twenty countries.
+Dedicated to Marble’s legacy of acceptance and outreach, Dr. Brown expanded the church’s ministry worldwide via interactive technology and reached 144 countries.
+Each Sunday worshippers joined us online from over 20 countries and over 40 states.
 Through Worship, his Talk Back sessions and online Small Groups, Dr. Brown made it possible for people to truly feel they were part of the Marble Community no matter where they lived.
 His warm, insightful sermons touched the heart and illuminated the spirit.
 He retired from Marble in April 2018.